Khatri: Hyderabad

 A Peshkari Khatri family in Hyderabad State would become part of the Hyderabadi nobility and occupy the post of Prime Minister of Hyderabad.
 Notable individuals of the family include Maharaja Kishen Prasad, GCIE who would serve as Prime Minister of the State twice.
 In Hyderabad, around the mid-20th century, Khatris and Padmasalis were the leading "Hindu weaving castes" who owned 43% of the looms.
 The Khatris specialised in silk, while the Padmasalis in cotton weaving.

-Gujarat

-In Gujarat, during the colonial rule, Khatris contributed greatly to the weaving industry there.
-They as well as the Muslim and Kunbi weavers purchased imported yarn in the 1840s.
-In Mandvi, the silk products were highly valued and the Khatri dyers would work in the pits on the bank of the river Rukmavati because the water was supposed to have special properties to give steadfast colours.
-These products were often exported to east Africa.
-In Dhamadka, Kutch, "block printing cloth" was the traditional occupation of the Khatri men since the seventeenth century.

 Rajasthan

 In the early 19th century, the Khatris, Bhatias and Lohanas were the main trading castes in Rajasthan, Delhi, Agra, Sind and Punjab.
 Banking, trading and business were considered "traditional occupations of the Khatri in Rajasthan".